jslater89/shooting-sports-analyst/README.md

 because of some unsolved bugs in later Flutter versions, and some breaking changes to scrollbars on desktop platforms I haven't solved yet.

-Before building, use `flutter pub run flutter_launcher_icons:main` to generate icons.
+Before building, use `flutter pub run flutter_launcher_icons:main` to generate icons, and `flutter pub run build_runner build` to do any code generation steps required by whatever I happen to be hacking on at the moment.

 ### Windows and Linux
 Run the appropriate script for your platform.